E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation: Introduction

 Accurately segmenting organs is a challenging task in 3D medical image segmentation due to the variability in size and shape even among the same type of organ, caused by factors such as patient anatomy and disease stage.
 This diversity amplifies the difficulty to accurately identify and distinguish the boundaries of different organs, leading to potential errors in segmentation.
 One of the main solutions for accurate medical image segmentation is to favorably leverage the multi-scale features extracted by the backbone network, but this remains a long-standing problem.
 Pioneering work UNet \citep{ronneberger2015u} utilizes skip connection to propagate detailed information to high-level features.
-More recently, UNet++ \citep{zhou2018unet++}, CoTr \citep{xie2021cotr} and DiNTS \citep{he2021dints} have developed more complex neural networks architectures (e.g. densely skip connections and attention mechanism) or optimization techniques (e.g. neural architecture search (NAS) \citep{elsken2019neural}) for cross-scale feature fusion. {NAS initially searches for the network topology and operator (e.g., 3x3 Convolution and Maxpool) and subsequently optimize the model weights.
-However, NAS typically demands a significant amount of computational resources for exploring the network topology and assessing numerous candidate architectures, making it computationally expensive and time-consuming.
-For instance, C2FNAS \citep{C2FNAS} necessitates nearly one GPU year to discover a single 3D segmentation architecture, DiNTS \citep{he2021dints} improves the searching efficiency but still requires 5.8 GPU days to search for a single architecture.} {Compared to NAS approaches, our method does not require costly architecture search time and directly optimizes/searches sparse topology within the pre-defined architecture.}
+More recently, UNet++ \citep{zhou2018unet++}, CoTr \citep{xie2021cotr}, and DiNTS \citep{he2021dints} have introduced more complex neural network architectures (e.g., dense skip connection and attention mechanism) and optimization techniques (e.g., neural architecture search (NAS) \citep{elsken2019neural}) for cross-scale feature fusion. {NAS-based methods search for network topology and operators (e.g., 3x3 Convolution and Maxpool) and subsequently optimize model weights.
+However, these methods typically require substantial computational resources to explore network topologies and evaluate numerous candidate architectures, making them time-consuming.
+For instance, C2FNAS \citep{C2FNAS} requires nearly one GPU-year to discover a single 3D segmentation architecture, while DiNTS \citep{he2021dints} improves search efficiency but still needs 5.8 GPU days to find a single architecture.
+In contrast to NAS approaches, our method does not require costly architecture search time and instead directly optimizes and searches for sparse topologies within the predefined architecture.